jaygdimayacyac/Cyclistic-Case-Study/README.md

 -   end_time
 -   day_of_week

+The data, after manipulation on Excel, can be found [here](<https://drive.google.com/drive/folders/1pbiFv0hNqH2aZv8wOO6uMfWCbY9tzcuk?usp=sharing>).
 From here, the data was ready to be further processed and analyzed on R.

 ### Further Data Processing and Analysis